pusher/go-interface-fuzzer/README.markdown

   pointer, and so a reference must be made to it.

+`@invariant` specifies a property that must always hold.
+It is only checked for the test implementation, not the reference implementation.

+@invariant: %var.NumEntries() == len(%var.AsSlice())

+**Syntax:**

+  "Expression"

+  The property is a Go expression that evaluates to a boolean, with `%var` replaced with the variable name.

 `@comparison` specifies a function to use to compare two values.
 If not specified the reflection package is used.